(ozenoxacin) Cream, for Topical Use

 Storage And Handling

-XEPI cream, 1% is a pale yellow cream supplied in 10-, 30-, and 45-gram tubes.
+XEPI cream, 1% is a pale yellow cream supplied in a 30-gram tube.
 Each gram of cream contains 10 mg of ozenoxacin.

 Clinical Trials Experience